 Activity2.2 The Seasonal Winds and its Importance

+Introduction

-Zheng He's fleets depended on their junks that needed winds to push them forward.
+Zheng He' s fleets depended on their junks that needed winds to push them forward.
 The directions of the wind changed with the season known as the monsoon.
 The West Monsoon (May - September) brought traders to the Spice Islands and the East Monsoon (December - March) took them to Sumatera and to the port on the straits.
 In May, the Indian Merchants sailed to Melaka and remained there until January when they return to India with cargo from China.
 We will learn how knowledge of the monsoons helped Zheng He plan his trips.

+Level

+10-12 years old

+Objectives

+Pupils should be able to:

-- 1. Name the seasonal monsoons. - 2.Identify the opposite direction of the monsoons - 3.
-State the importance of the monsoon to the traders. - 4.
-Appreciate that natural phenomenon has benefit to humankind.
+- 1.Name the seasonal monsoons.

+- 2. Identify the opposite direction of the monsoons

+- 3.State the importance of the monsoon to the traders.

+- 4. Appreciate that natural phenomenon has benefit to humankind.

+Focus Question(s)

 Relate the location of Malacca and the seasonal winds which provide information to traders the best time to come to Malacca.

+Inquiry

+Materials

 Worksheets

 Southeast Asia's Map showing the monsoons